-Once you are checked in and set up, don’t be afraid to explore the park!
-Take a walk through all of the loops and roads and find things that you may be interested in, such as bird watching, animal tracks and more!
-Near the back of the park is the day use area, which is connected to the shore line of Lake Erie.
-There are picnic tables, open space for all of your favourite activities, a playground and lots of trees to provide you with shade on those hot summer days.
+Once checked in and set up, don’t be afraid to explore the park!
+Take a walk through all of the loops and roads and find things that you may be interested in, such as bird watching, animal tracks, and more!
+Near the back of the park is the day-use area, which is connected to the shoreline of Lake Erie.
+There are picnic tables, open space for all of your favourite activities, a playground, and lots of trees to provide you with shade on those hot summer days.
 Eventually, the grass turns into the beach and let me tell you, the view is beautiful.
 Nothing beats the view of Lake Erie on a gorgeous sunny day.

 One of the best parts about camping is cooking over the campfire.
 Some of my favorites include: Jiffy pop, hot dogs and s’mores… but have you ever tried campfire nachos?
 A pan full of crunchy tortilla chips, delicious melted cheese, jalapeños, salsa, and all of your favourite nacho toppings.
 It can’t get better than that, or easier!
 If you are looking for something super simple, a good old spider dog will do.
 Cutting the ends of a hot dog into four pieces and roasting it over the fire making the ends curl up, and voila!
 A magnificent spider dog!

 If you are an early bird and can’t wait to start the day, I have just the thing for you to do.
 Hagersville is a short drive away from Selkirk and has a Farmers Market on Wednesday’s.
 It is the perfect place to grab a few extra goodies for your next campfire cookout.
 With a wide variety of farm fresh fruits, you could make every pie iron you have ever dreamed of.
 There is also an artisan chocolate shop down the street from the Market, called My Sweet Sweet World.
 Stop in and grab a couple bars of chocolate for out of this world s’mores.